11 Symptoms of Shingles You Might Be Ignoring

 Shingles symptom: Painful blisters

-Painful blisters aren’t usually harmless bug bites.
-“Some people mistake shingles blisters for spider bites, says Tracy Lippard, MD, a geriatrician for Kaiser Permanente in Longmont, CO.
+It can sometimes be difficult to figure out why you might have painful blisters on your body.
+You might think a painful rash is due to an allergy, or maybe even bug bites.
+But painful blisters can sometimes be a sign of shingles, a reactivation of the varicella-zoster virus (the same virus that causes chicken pox) that can be extraordinarily painful.
+“Some people mistake shingles blisters for spider bites, says Tracy Lippard, MD, a geriatrician for Kaiser Permanente in Longmont, Colorado.
 “Getting care quickly is important, as the medication to treat shingles works best if it’s started within three days of the rash.”

 Shingles symptom: Skin irritation on one side of the body